The crisis of our age is a crisis of attention or lack thereof.

-Our neocortex is conditioned to never be satisfied and strive for better and bigger things.
+Our neocortex is conditioned to never be satisfied and strives for better and bigger things.

 The key is to recognize this default setting and focus on what matters most to us.

-Figure out what’s a MUST and what's a nice to have but not a necessity.
+Figure out what’s a MUST and what's nice to have but not a necessity.